venovako/cgic/README.md

 void cgiHeaderCookieSetString(char *name, char *value, int secondsToLive, char *path, char *domain)</a>
 </strong><br><dd>
-cgiHeaderCookieSetString() is kept for API compability reasons.
+cgiHeaderCookieSetString() is kept for API compatibility reasons.
 It calls
 <a href"#cgiHeaderCookieSet()">cgiHeaderCookieSet</a> with zero (0) as sixth
 argument, i.e. no cookie options are set.
 <br><br><dt><strong><a name="cgiHeaderCookieSetInteger">